Turkey Box Call Kit Complete > Turkey Box Calls Kits

-For engraving the cherry paddle is the most popular one that we sell.
+For engraving, the cherry paddle is the most popular one that we sell.

 Be sure to also check out our new Turkey Slate Call Kit, or just click here

-Assembly Instructions For the Sweet Water Turkey Box Call Kit.
+Assembly Instructions for the Sweet Water Turkey Box Call Kit.

 Glue the two mounting blocks on each end clamp and let dry, then glue the two sides (Sounding Boards) on with wood glue, and clamp until dry.
-Just a thin coat on both sides of the mounting block ends and a small drop in a couple spots along the grooved slots is all you will need, just enough to secure the sides so they won’t rattle.
+Just a thin coat on both sides of the mounting block ends and a small drop in a couple of spots along the grooved slots is all you will need, just enough to secure the sides so they will not rattle.
 Excess glue is very difficult to clean out if it oozes out of the grooves.
 Wipe off excess glue before it dries, and if you plan to stain after assembly use a wet towel to be sure all glue is removed before it dries.
-Use a wet towel wrapped on the end of a flat head screw driver to clean excess glue out to the inside edges and grooved slots.
+Use a wet towel wrapped around the end of a flat head screwdriver to clean excess glue out to the inside edges and grooved slots.
 Once wood glue penetrates the surface and dries it will not take stain, thus you will be able to see where the glue was left behind in the final finish.

 If a pilot hole is not already drilled, a pilot hole will need to be drilled for the screw to hold the paddle.
-This is so you don’t crack the mounting blocks.
+This is so you do not crack the mounting blocks.
 Measure the backset to the center of the hole in the paddle, it should be ½” then center that distance from side to side on the end blocks and mark the center.
 Use a punch to make a small dent so the drill bits do not wander.
 Start with a 3/8” bit and drill down only 1/8” This is where the spring will sit.
 Take a 1/8” bit and drill straight down ¾” this is the screw pilot hole.
 Recommend doing this on a drill press and using flat bottom pilot end wood bits, if available.
-Use a square end screw driver and hand tighten only.
+Use a square end screwdriver and hand tighten only.
 Before screwing the paddle insert the spring in the kit, it goes under the paddle.
 When the paddle is adjusted properly it will float on top of the spring and sit level balanced across the arches of the sounding boards.